openmc-dev/openmc/docs/source/usersguide/random_ray.rst

 higher requirement for the number of inactive batches---often by an order of magnitude or more.
 For instance, it may be reasonable to only use 50 inactive batches for a light water reactor simulation with Monte Carlo, but random ray might require 500 or more inactive batches.
-Similar to Monte Carlo, :ref:`Shannon entropy <usersguide_entropy>` can be used to gauge whether the combined scattering and fission source has fully developed.
-The Shannon entropy is calculated automatically near the end of each batch and is printed to the statepoint file.
-Unlike Monte Carlo, an entropy mesh does not need to be defined, as the Shannon entropy is calculated over FSRs using a volume-weighted approach.

 Similar to Monte Carlo, active batches are used in the random ray solver mode to accumulate and converge statistics on unknown quantities (i.e., the random ray